whacked/cow/tools for remembering code projects.md

 That said, there are still some situations where org-mode can be the best tool at hand.
 For example, when HashiCorp's HCL didn't support composition, I used `noweb` in org-babel to maintain global resource constants, and tangled out updated `hcl` files for `terraform`.
 I then executed all `terraform` (with `-auto-approve`) commands from the org file with all outputs saved.
 It works best within a small, contained level of complexity, and a small number of brains.

 ### a few more limitations with Emacs + org-mode
-- for shell commands in babel, the first problem is syncronous evaluation.
+- for shell commands in babel, the first problem is synchronous evaluation.
 This isn't a bottleneck for simple commands, but for long-running commands, we quickly enter an engineering vortex.
 	- to un-block emacs, we need to run a separate process
 	- we want to see shell output as it appears
 	- we need to capture outputs back into org-mode